-The Ramganga (India), and Baghmati (Nepal) rivers originate at the base of the Himalayas, are sustained by heavy monsoon precipitation and sediment from the lower Himalayan range, the Siwaliks and irrigate alluvial plains.
-These are known as Himalayan foothills-fed rivers.
+The Himalayan foothills-fed rivers of Ramganga (India), and Baghmati (Nepal) rivers originate at the base of the Himalayas.
+They are sustained by heavy monsoon precipitation and sediment from the lower Himalayan range, the Siwaliks and irrigate alluvial plains as they flow towards the sea.
 Characterised by frequent floods and highly meandering channels, which often break away into temporary channels (that are later abandoned) and crescent-shaped lakes, these rivers hint at a frequently shifting nature – a characteristic that severely affects the urban and agricultural landscape of the Terai belt.

 Originating in ‘cratons’ – ancient, tectonically stable landscapes – the north-flowing cratonic rivers like Chambal, Betwa, Ken, and Son are characterised by deeply-carved, steep-walled valleys.
-Craton rivers are rain-fed, flow through semi-arid, convex zones and the absence of engineering structures (so far) allow them to carry rich sediment and create fertile zones along the river stretch, as they have been doing for millennia.
-The government’s recent Ken-Betwa river-linking scheme will threaten this process, and the heavy river flows will have a serious impact on the tiger reserves and national parks downstream.
+Craton rivers are rain-fed, flow through semi-arid, convex zones and an absence of engineering structures (so far) allows them to carry rich sediment and create fertile zones along the river stretch, as they have for millennia.
+The government’s recent Ken-Betwa river-linking scheme will threaten this process, with the heavy river flows having serious impact on the tiger reserves and national parks downstream.

 With the Deccan plateau dipping from west to east, most of India’s peninsular rivers run eastward into the Bay of Bengal.
 The east-flowing peninsular rivers include Godavari, Krishna and Cauvery.
-These rivers originate in the elevated, high-rainfall Western Ghats escarpments, flow through well-carved channels, occasionally forming waterfalls where there is a sudden change in terrain, and spread out into large deltas when they reach the plains – creating important mangrove and littoral habitats and sustaining the coastal fisheries.
+These rivers originate in the elevated, high-rainfall Western Ghats escarpments, flow through well-carved channels, occasionally forming waterfalls where there is a sudden change in terrain.
+Just before reaching the plains, they spread out into large deltas and creating important mangrove and littoral habitats that sustain coastal fisheries.